 - d.
 Enter the Default gateway [0.0.0.0].

 - e.
 Enter the Primary DNS server address.

 - f.
 Enter the Domain Name.

 - g.
 Enter a new Admin password (Enter to leave unchanged)?

-- h.
-Enter a new Monitor password (Enter to leave unchanged)?
-Note:
+R Note:

 Mitel recommends you to create a new user with the administrator privilege.
 After you assign the System Administrator role to a user, the default user "admin" is disabled.
 For additional information about granting administrative permissions to users, refer to the Administrative Permissions in the MiVoice Connect System Administration Guide.